Harrison Hansen

 Harrison Luther Mata'afa Hansen (born 26 October 1985) is a professional rugby league footballer who plays as a and for Baroudeurs de Pia XIII in the French domestic Super XIII league.
 He has played for Samoa and New Zealand at international level.

 He has also played for the Wigan Warriors, Salford Red Devils, Leigh Centurions and the Widnes Vikings in the Super League.
 During his time with Wigan, he won two Super League Grand Finals and two Challenge Cups.

 Background

 Hansen was born in Auckland, New Zealand.

 Early life

 Hansen is the son of the rugby league footballer for Salford and Swinton, Shane Hansen.
 He is a product of the Folly Lane ARLFC who play at the Blue Ribbon Field, Pendlebury.
 Hansen attended the same Swinton school, Moorside High School, as Manchester United's Ryan Giggs.
 He is of Samoan, Chinese, and Scottish descent.

 Hansen impressed in Wigan's Academy setup and was signed on a new two-year deal in July 2003.
-Head coach of the time Stuart Raper said: "Harrison has impressed me this season in the Under 21s and he is another quality young player to come through the ranks joining the likes of Luke Robinson, Gareth Hock and Kevin Brown."

-Rugby Executive Dean Bell commented, "Harrison possess all the right qualities to become a regular first grade player, he has come through our scholarship system and has been outstanding in our Under 21 side this season.
-His signing reinforces the Wigan club's ongoing commitment in developing and promoting our young players."